83rd Infantry Division (Wehrmacht): Operational history

 The division was formed December 1, 1939, at Bergen, and consisted of reservists from the north of Germany.
 The division took part in the Nazi German invasion of France in 1940 and spent 1941 on occupation duty.
 In early 1942 it was sent to the Eastern Front and was attached to the Third Panzer Army of Army Group Centre.
 Initially, the division was split up and used in various sectors, some elements being employed in Nazi security warfare in the rear.

 The division was present at Velikiye Luki in late 1942.
 The town itself was garrisoned by the division's Infantry Regiment 277, along with the divisional artillery and pioneer battalion, under the command of a Lieutenant-Colonel von Saß.
-This force was encircled by units of Kuzma Galitsky's 3rd Shock Army in the Battle of Velikiye Luki and destroyed in the fighting that lasted two months.
+This force was encircled by units of Kuzma Galitsky's 3rd Shock Army in the Battle of Velikiye Luki and destroyed in fighting that lasted two months.

-During 1943-4 the 83rd Division was attached to Army Group Centre and Army Group North, having been transferred to the Sixteenth Army in October 1943.
+During 1943-1944, the 83rd Division was attached to Army Group Centre and Army Group North, having been transferred to the Sixteenth Army in October 1943.
 By late 1943 it had been reduced to four grenadier battalions.
 Towards the end of 1944 Army Group North had been pushed into the Courland Pocket.
 At the end of the year it was evacuated by sea, and sent to reform at Thorn.
 It was now assigned to the Second Army of Army Group Vistula, where it fought against the Soviet East Prussian Offensive.
 The staff and one regiment, Grenadier Regiment 257, were lost in Graudenz after being ordered to hold the town, which was encircled by the 2nd Belorussian Front on February 18, 1945.
-The defenders capitulated on March 5.
+The German defenders capitulated on March 5.

 The remaining troops were transferred by sea to Samland.
 They were pushed back towards Pillau, where elements of the 83rd Division formed the final rearguard defending the harbour mole on 25 April (the divisional commander Maximilian Wengler was killed at Neutief where the last German position was being held by Major-General Karl Henke).
 Other parts of the division surrendered to Soviet forces on the Hela peninsula.